 The php manual is an indispensable tool for a php developer.
+It gives examples of code and built-in functions that will help you grasp how php works.
 It can be found at php.net .
-If you are running windows, it comes in an easy-to-use help program.
+For those running a Windows Operating system, it comes in an easy-to-use help program.
 You can download it here http://www.php.net/download-docs.php.

 Here is a simple example of how to pass a PHP variable from one page to another with the post method, and how to use the POST super global array to make your coding experiences more efficient and less time-consuming.
-This tutorial will illustrate how to collect information with a form, in links, and by reading cookies.
+We will start this lesson by creating php files.

-If you are new to this stuff, the explanations in the following list should help explain things a little better.
+If you are new to this stuff, the explanations in the following list should help explain things.

 Copy the PHP code below and paste it into a text editor and then save the file as "catching-var.php."

 Open your web browser and navigate to passing-var.php.
 Insert some data into the form and submit it.

 Now the catching-var.php script has access to the data sent over to it by the HTML FORM your created -- passing-vara.php .
 If all is working correctly, you should see the data that you entered in the output of catching-var.php.

 That concludes the POST tutorial on learning how to pass variables from one page to another in php.

 Next in line is the "GET "method.
 GET is teh DEFAULT methad used by HTML forms.

 If you do not specify POST in your form's action attribute "action=post" then "GET" will be used.